boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Show Legend

-A Legend is a text used to describe the data plotted.
-This allows you to toggle the visibility of legend in chart and also change the legend text position (selecting through combo box).
+A legend is a text used to describe the plotted data.
+This allows you to toggle the visibility of the legend in the chart and also change the position of the legend text by selecting through the combo box.

 ![Show Legend](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/show-legend.png)

-Enabling this option of **Custom Legend Text** will allow you to define a custom text (through the text area) to display for each legend series (selecting through the combo box) in chart.
+Enabling the option of **Custom Legend Text** will allow you to define a custom text, using the text area, to display for each legend series in the chart (selected through the combo box).

 #### Legend Interactivity

-The chart `legend interactivity` option allows you to control the behavior of the chart legends.
-This provides an option to make chart legends non-clickable, which can be especially useful in scenarios where you do not want users to hide or show series data by clicking on the legend.
-This might also be useful when displaying critical pieces of data that should always be present for accuracy and context purposes.
+The chart's `legend interactivity` option allows you to control the behavior of the chart legends.
+This option provides the ability to make chart legends non-clickable, which can be particularly useful in situations where you do not want users to hide or show series data by clicking on the legend.
+This feature might also be beneficial when displaying crucial data that should always be present for accuracy and context.

-Disabling the Interactivity feature in the Legend Settings category does not allow you to click on the legends.
+Disabling the Interactivity feature in the Legend Settings category prevents you from clicking on the legends.

 ![Legend Interactivity Disable](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/legend-interactivity-disable.png)
-Enabling the Interactivity feature in the Legend Settings category allows you to click on the legends
+Enabling the Interactivity feature in the Legend Settings category allows you to click on the legends.

 ![Legend Interactivity Enable](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/legend-interactivity-enable.png)

 #### Legend Label Color

-This allows you to change the chart legend title and label colors.
+This feature enables you to modify the title and label colors of the chart legend.

 ![Chart Legend Color Option](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/legend-label-color-option.png)